-- Provision for stormwater management. - Orientation of lots to maximise solar gain. - The scale and nature of earthworks and the disposal of excess material. - Design of roads to provide a rural character and pedestrian friendly environment. - The allotment created can be adequately accessed and serviced (including for bulk reticulation) to provide for the maximum capacity of that allotment for subdivision and/or land use.
+- Location and form of pedestrian access including the provision of easements in gross to secure public access over all areas identified as 'Key Pedestrian Linkages' and 'Public Easement in Gross' on Structure Plan C - Public Access Easements and Walkways. - Provision for stormwater management. - Orientation of lots to maximise solar gain. - The scale and nature of earthworks and the disposal of excess material. - Design of roads to provide a rural character and pedestrian friendly environment, including street lighting design and whether this avoids upward light spill into the night sky. - The allotment created can be adequately accessed and serviced (including for bulk reticulation) to provide for the maximum capacity of that allotment for subdivision and/or land use. - Natural hazards